Kings County Hospital Center OP R

 Kings County Hospital Center OP R - Brooklyn, NY

 Kings County Hospital Center Op R is an addiction treatment center located at 410 Winthrop Street, Floor 2, R-2 South Wing in the 11203 zip code in Brooklyn, NY.
 It is operated by the local government.
-Kings County Hospital Center Op R provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Kings County Hospital Center Op R include trauma counseling, substance use counseling approach and 12 step rehabilitation.
-Kings County Hospital Center Op R provides outpatient methadone/buprenorphine/naltrexone treatment, intensive outpatient treatment program and outpatient rehab.
-It also provides residential treatment for substance abuse and inpatient treatment for co-occurring mental health and alcohol or drug use disorders.
+Kings County Hospital Center Op R provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Kings County Hospital Center Op R include 12 step rehabilitation, motivational interviewing and brief intervention.
+Kings County Hospital Center Op R provides outpatient rehabilitation, outpatient methadone/buprenorphine/naltrexone treatment and intensive outpatient treatment services.
+It also provides inpatient treatment for drug or alcohol addiction and mental health diagnosis and residential drug and alcohol abuse treatment.

 Address: 410 Winthrop Street, Floor 2, R-2 South Wing, Brooklyn, NY 11203